cskyl/SAM_WSSS/README.md

 # SAM_WSSS
-Code repository for our paper "[Segment Anything Model (SAM) Enhanced Pseudo Labels for Weakly Supervised Semantic Segmentation]" This is a Python script for our proposed framework.
+Code repository for our paper "Segment Anything Model (SAM) Enhanced Pseudo Labels for Weakly Supervised Semantic Segmentation" This is a Python script for our proposed framework.

 ## Getting Started